Music of Zambia: Instruments

 Traditional Zambian instruments include a variety of membranophones, both stick-struck and hand-struck.
 Drums are essential for most traditional dances.
-Ngoma is the generic central Bantu term for drum but Zambian drums come in a variety of sizes, shapes, and purposes and have specific names depending on their tribal origins and functional roles.
+Ngoma is the generic central Bantu term for drum, but Zambian drums come in a variety of sizes, shapes, and purposes and have specific names depending on their tribal origins and functional roles.
 The Budima drums of the Valley Tonga, for example, are used specifically for funeral ceremonies.
 Budima drums have a goblet shape and come in sizes ranging from large to small.
 One of the most interesting of drums is the so-called "lion drum" (Namalwa in Tonga) used at traditional funerals.
-This is a friction drum which is not struck at all but which has a stick inserted through the drum head that is rubbed.
+This is a friction drum which is not struck at all but which has a stick inserted through the drumhead that is rubbed.
 The silimba is a large 17-note xylophone from Western Province.

 Chordophones and aerophones are less common in traditional Zambian music but exist nonetheless.
 The Valley Tonga play instruments made from animal horns called Nyeele.
 Nyeele are played using an interlocking technique with individual musicians each playing a single horn and interlocking with other musicians who have Nyeele of different pitches.
 A chordophone called a kalumbu was traditionally played by young men to signal their desire to marry.
 Called a 'musical bow' by ethnomusicologists because of its bow shape, the kalumbu is struck by a stick.
 Like many other central African countries, Zambia once had a vibrant tradition of so-called "thumb pianos," each with a different name depending on tribal origins: the Tonga kankobela is one such thumb piano, the Mbunda "kathandi", the Lozi "kangombio", the Lunda "chisanzhi", the Nsenga "kalimba", etc. Although the use of traditional instruments has declined in recent years, they can still be heard in rural areas of Zambia.